Hypothyroidism – Diagnosis, Symptoms, and Treatment

 - Lower extremity edema

-The diagnosis of hypothyroidism is suggested based on symptoms and physical examination, but typically confirmed with thyroid function studies such as thyroid stimulating hormone (TSH) and thyroid hormone (free T4).
+The diagnosis of hypothyroidism is typically suspected based on the symptoms listed above.
+This suspicion is always confirmed with thyroid function studies such as thyroid stimulating hormone (TSH) and thyroid hormone (free T4).
 Your doctor may also order thyroperoxidase antibodies (TPO antibodies) – these indicate that you have autoantibodies against the thyroid gland (Hashimoto disease).

 Other commonly ordered blood tests include a CMP (comprehensive metabolic panel), CBC (complete blood cell count).
 They will also usually check your cholesterol levels and screen for diabetes.
 Women of childbearing age are typically screened for pregnancy with a urine test.

-If your heart rate is slow (bradycardic) your doctor will likely obtain an EKG (electrocardiogram).
+If your heart rate is slow (bradycardic) your doctor will likely obtain an ECG (electrocardiogram).
 If you have symptoms or signs of heart failure, they will likely obtain a chest x-ray and ultrasound of the heart (echocardiogram).
+An ultrasound of the thyroid may also be performed if there is a suspicion for any nodules or abnormalities of the thyroid gland.

 Hypothyroidism Medication and Treatment

 Hypothyroidism is treated with thyroid hormone – Synthroid (levothyroxine).
-Your doctor will typically start you on a dose depending on your weight.
+This medication is dosed based on body weight and adjusted based on the TSH levels at your repeat visits.
 The starting dose is generally smaller in elderly patients and those with kidney disease.
 The medication should be taken on an empty stomach first thing in the morning to ensure proper drug absorption.
+Failure to take thyroid hormone properly and on a regular schedule can lead to the rapid return of hypothyroidism and its damaging complications.

 Patients are typically reassessed in 4-6 weeks for symptoms and TSH levels.
 The Synthroid (levothyroxine) dose is either reduced, kept the same, or increased depending on symptoms and TSH.

-Patients with severe hypothyroidism or myxedema coma typically require hospitalization with endotracheal intubation (to protect their airway).
+Patients with severe hypothyroidism or complications of hypothyroidism such as myxedema coma typically require hospitalization with endotracheal intubation (to protect their airway).
 They may also require the use of norepinephrine or dopamine intravenous drips to maintain heart rate and blood pressure.
-Treatment with intravenous levothyroxine and corticosteroids is curative and patients that improve and that are extubated are eventually transitioned to oral Synthroid.
+Treatment with intravenous levothyroxine and corticosteroids is curative and patients that improve and that are extubated are eventually transitioned to oral levothyroxine.

 - Canaris GJ, Manowitz NR, Mayor G, Ridgway EC.
 The Colorado thyroid disease prevalence study.
 Arch Intern Med 2000; 160:526. - https://jamanetwork.com/journals/jamainternalmedicine/fullarticle/415184